Welcome to my website!

 My name is Unchitta.
 Based in Washington DC, I am a Presidential Fellow and PhD candidate in computational social science at George Mason University.

 I am also passionate about applying complex systems thinking and my computational experience to aid urban policymaking and planning.
 I’d like to help make cities more livable and equitable.
-I’ve started on this journey somewhat, focusing on housing and transportation (see some projects in my resume) — I’d love to chat if you share the same mission and/or think I can be helpful!
+I’ve started on this journey somewhat (see some projects in my resume) — I’d love to chat if you share the same mission and/or think I can be helpful!

 You can find my full CV here.